Bruce Antone: Second House stint

 When legislative districts were redrawn in 2012, Geraldine F. Thompson opted to run for the Florida Senate rather than seek re-election in the newly created 46th District, so Antone ran to succeed her.
 He ran on a platform of giving the long-neglected district proper attention "in the form of job-training, education funding and services for the elderly."
 He emerged successful in the Democratic primary, winning 36% of the vote to Pam Powell's 29%, Sean Bradford's 15%, Rosalind Johnson's 13%, and Jason Henry's 8%.
 In the general election, Antone faced no opposition and he returned to the legislature uncontested.

 Antone was term-limited from the House in 2020, after serving four terms.

 Third House stint

-After beating incumbent Travaris McCurdy in the August 2022 Democratic primary, Antone won election to the Florida House of Representatives for a third time in 2022.
+After defeating incumbent Travaris McCurdy in the August 2022 Democratic primary, Antone won election to the Florida House of Representatives for a third time in 2022.